andreagrisafi/SALTED/tests/README.md

 The `n/a` entries follow from the model configuration, not from implementation gaps.
 `salted.minimize_loss` is deliberately not covered.

+For `cp2k_density` the validation step also derives electrostatic observables from the density coefficients, including total charge, dipole moment, and Hartree energy via `salted.cp2k.utils`.
+`test_derived_properties.py` checks each predicted value against the one computed from the reference coefficients.

 ## Continuous integration